CommitToTheBit/committothebit.github.io/_posts/2025-09-30-systems-surprise-systems-suspense-and-eating-shit-at-mess-adventures-2.md

 ![Desktop View]()
 *<strong>Systems Suspense</strong>*

 *Understanding Systems Suspense* gives many use cases for how and why designers might use this framework, but it is not exhaustive.
-Where it talks about using systems suspense and surprise to ellicit specific, emotional responses from the player, it focuses predominantly on fear and loss.
-Getting eaten by your first mimic chests in *Dark Souls* is more than a cheap jumpscare.
-One of your fundamental assumptions about the game's rules - chests are safe - was wrong, undermining any sense of security, much less mastery, in the game.

- Mimic chests are effective when you aren't anticipating them.
-The first time a player gets eaten by one in *Dark Souls*, it's more than a jumpscare: they are forced to reckon their  However, it would be wrong to think undermining a mental model can *only* be played for dramatic tension, or in this case outright horror.
-That's why this blog post (and I'm rather excited because I really haven't seen this anyone writing about this before) is focused on a more gut level way that systems suspense and surprise can make the player feel good - getting a laugh.
+Where it talks about using systems suspense and surprise to ellicit specific emotional responses from the player, it focuses predominantly on fear and loss.
+If they realise their understanding of a game is incorrect or incomplete, that can absolutely undermine their sense of security.
+It's why mimic chests always get a fright out of me, at least.
+However, it would be wrong to think upending a mental model can *only* be played for tension or outright horror.
+That's why this blog post (and I'm rather excited because I really haven't seen this anyone writing about this before) is focused on an altogether different affordance of systems design - getting a laugh.

- Should a player realise their mental model is incorrect or incomplete, it undermines their sense of security, their sense that they have mastered a game.
-When a mimic chest...

-By virtue of these examples however, *Understanding Systems Suspense* almost presents 'players feel bad when their mental model is wrong, and good when it is right'.

-Mastering a game's systems is rewarding, so when the player first falls victim to a mimic chests or...

-mimic chests and unexpected permadeaths being good examples of these.
-The "positive" examples the report explores, feelings of achievement and satisfaction, strike me as much less visceral.
-Mastering a game's systems is rewarding, but mastery

 ## Embedding Humour with Systems Surprise